quicwg/base-drafts/draft-ietf-quic-http.md

 existing protocol components, including QPACK or other extensions, MUST NOT be sent until the peer is known to support them.

-A sender can close or reset a unidirectional stream unless specified otherwise.
+A sender can close or reset a unidirectional stream unless otherwise specified.
 A receiver MUST tolerate unidirectional streams being closed or reset prior to the reception of the unidirectional stream header.